ecurry15/Azure-HoneyNet-Soc/README.md

 ## Introduction

-In this project, I built a mini honeynet in Azure and ingested logs from various resources into a Log Analytics workspace, which was then used by Microsoft Sentinel to build attack maps(based on imported GeoIp data), trigger alerts, and create incidents.
+Hello everyone!
+In this project, I built a mini honeynet in Azure and ingested logs from various resources into a Log Analytics workspace.
+I then used the logs and Microsoft Sentinel to build attack maps(based on imported GeoIp data), trigger alerts, and create incidents.
 I measured some security metrics in the insecure environment for 12 hours, applied some security controls to harden the environment, measured metrics for another 12 hours, and then showed the results below.
+This was a very interesting lab that helped further my skills in Azure, Cloud Security, Incident Response, and NIST SP 800-53.

-##Lab Metrics:
+## Lab Metrics:
 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)